cburns99/Data-Structures-Handbook/Array.md

 <p1> Deletion - Is an O(n) operation.
 Like insertion the entire array must be gone through element by element.

 <h2>Use cases</h2>
-<p1> Arrays are very useful for when you know exactly hom many elements you need to store. </p1>
+<p1> Arrays are very useful for when you know exactly hom many elements you need to store.
+They are quick and easy to implement, and their fast access time makes them a go to when you know exactly how many elements are going to be stored.  </p1>
 <h2>Example</h2>